 The next step is to add my own less files that override and customize the main framework to my own less folder.

 Bootstrap includes two main files that if overridden, almost the whole framework will be overridden and customized.

-I made an exact copy of the "variables.less" and "bootstrap.less" files inside my own custom files and changes the files urls inside my custom bootstrap.less to correspond the framework files inside the bootstrap folder and changed the "variables.less" file url to correspond my own "custom-variables.less" file so the compiling file will include the framework with my customizations.
+I made an exact copy of the "variables.less" and "bootstrap.less" files inside my own custom files and changed the files urls inside my custom bootstrap.less to correspond to the framework files inside the bootstrap folder and changed the "variables.less" file url to correspond to my own "custom-variables.less" file so the compiling file will include the framework with my customizations.